TheBestPessimist/duplicacy-utils/Readme.md

 The principle i followed with these is _set it and forget it_.

-Currently there are 2 main scripts: `backup.ps1` and `create scheduled task.ps1`.
+Currently there are 2 main scripts: `backup.ps1` and `create scheduled task.ps1`, and a generic `filters` file.

 ##### 1. `backup.ps1`